Varun-Chakraborty/compiler/README.md

         cargo run -p assembler index.asm --debug --pretty
         ```
         This produces a human-readable binary alongside the raw binary in debug.txt.
-    2. We have also added a script in the root of the repository to convert the raw binary to ASCII `0` and `1` bits:
+    2. A python script is present in the root of the repository to verify if the raw binary matches the ASCII representation (generated in debug mode).
+        You can run it as:
         ```bash
         python3 convertBinToASCIIBin.py output.bin
         ```
-        This will print the ASCII representation of the binary to the console.
+        This will print the ASCII representation of the binary in the console.

 3. **Run on CPU**